 Further, for the first time for a project at GBL, we dug deeper into the micro environment using qualitative research methods.
-This included analyzing a day in a worker’s life - their highs and lows - in depth interviews, understanding how they feel through empathy maps, and how they respond to stressful situations.
+This included analyzing a day in a worker’s life - their highs and lows - through in-depth interviews, understanding how they feel through empathy maps, and observing how they respond to stressful situations.

 Combining our learnings from previous projects and from the design thinking phase of this one, we developed ‘Inache.’
 Inache is a low technology solution created in response to the lack of an effective, transparent, and trusted medium of communication for workers.
 It is a two-way anonymous communication platform for workers to speak up and managers to listen and help.
 Workers can send a text or voice message about their grievances, suggestions, or questions.
 The mobile numbers of workers are masked and the messages go to a central dashboard, and there onwards to a designated factory staff.
 The calling facility is a key differentiator, owing to comfort and low literacy among workers.
 Further, unlike other tools, Inache dashboard takes into consideration the existing information flows and responsibilities of factory staff.
 For example, someone who already deals with canteen related complaints becomes the case troubleshooter for similar grievances.
 The factory personnel who know the key staff members and roles take up the job of assigning cases to troubleshooters depending upon the nature of the complaint.
 The journey of this complaint is logged onto a system which increases accountability, speed, and transparency.
 This, coupled with worker trainings to instill trust and recognition-based incentives for factory managers, is now being tested via a randomized controlled trial spanning 40 garment factories covering 80000 workers.
 We found that there was a 12.65% drop in absenteeism and 4% increase in productivity.
 Our goal is to see what works and what doesn’t in order to fine tune the tool and eventually scale the most optimized version.